mewism/ensek/README.md

 # Intro
 This repo holds the files created for the Ensek Test

+# Document file formats
+Please note that word documents have been created via LibreOffice in a 'word 2007 365' format.
+There should be no issues but there may be formatting issues if viewed in MS word.

 # Test Plan Creation

 I have created a Test Plan in the fromat of a mind map (very light weight).
 The Test Plan details my plan to target the 'Buy energy' web page (https://ensekautomationcandidatetest.azurewebsites.net/Energy/Buy)